 You will find these machines being used to create a wide variety of essential items, specifically working on materials like:

-- Cast Iron: Used for heavy engine blocks and machine frames that need a flat base.
+Heavy engine blocks and machine frames that need a flat base.

-- Ceramics and Glass: High-tech materials used in electronics and laboratory equipment.
+High-tech materials used in electronics and laboratory equipment.

-- Non-Ferrous Metals: Softer metals like aluminum, copper, and brass that need a mirror-like polish.
+Aluminum, copper, and brass that need a mirror-like polish.

 Without the grinding machine, our modern world would not function as well.
 Cars would be noisier, airplane engines would not be as safe, and medical tools would not be sharp enough for surgery.
 It is the machine that takes a rough, raw piece of metal and turns it into a perfect, working component.